JAN 2020 UPDATE: DW reports Iranian General who planned Benghazi vaporised.

 The day after, some amateur YouTube video director nobody knew was arrested by US authorities and bundled away in a blanket into a car never to be mentioned again.
 Yet Benghazi was an act of inconvenient terrorism and everybody knew it.
 One could lie callously; one could keep ‘leading from behind’ or ‘manage the decline’ but reality has a really annoying habit of intruding.

-I have long believed, perhaps wrongly it seems, that the US of A always came back for their own.
-But somewhere up the chain, no one took the call.
-The day after, State department staff moved in media lockstep with an implausible lie because by 2012, the administration as a whole already believed that it could successfully talk and fabricate its way out of absolutely anything.
+I have long believed, perhaps wrongly it seems, that the US of A always comes back for its own.
+But somewhere up the chain that evening, no one took the call and no one came.
+The day after, state department staff moved in media lockstep with an implausible lie because by 2012, the US administration already knew it could fabricate its way out of absolutely anything.

 Lights over Benghazi Ainsley Hayes